druedaro/druedaro/README.md

 Tech lover 💻, gym enthusiast 🏋️‍♂️, curious mind always building things 👨‍💻, and a proud completionist when it comes to video games 🎮.

 ### **Looking for Opportunities**
 I'm open to **new job opportunities** where I can grow as a frontend developer, especially working with React.
-I'm seeking an environment where I can continue learning and contribute my enthusiasm for clean code and best practices. 💼*If you think I could be a great fit for your team, let's talk!*
+I'm seeking an environment where I can continue learning and contribute my enthusiasm for clean code and best practices. *If you think I could be a great fit for your team, let's talk!*

 ### **📱 Let's Connect**
 - LinkedIn: <a href="https://linkedin.com/in/david-rueda-rosas" target="_blank" rel="noopener noreferrer">linkedin.com/in/david-rueda-rosas</a>